How Product Registration Data Predicts Customer Churn

 2. Proactive Outreach for Support-Heavy Customers

-Support interaction data is the most underutilised churn signal in most CRM stacks — primarily because it lives in a silo separate from product registration data.
-Connecting the two surfaces a cohort that looks like engaged customers (they contacted you multiple times) but is actually your highest defection risk (they contacted you and their problem wasn't solved).
+Support interaction data is the most underutilised churn signal in most CRM stacks — primarily because it lives in a silo, disconnected from product registration records.
+Connecting the two surfaces a cohort that appears engaged (they contacted you multiple times) but is actually your highest defection risk (they contacted you and their problem was never solved).
+The intervention protocol for this cohort:

 - Flag any customer with 3+ open or unresolved support interactions in a 60-day window